opengitorg/openmr-git-course/_episodes/03-addcommit.md

 ~~~
 $ git add common						# Track everything currently in the 'common' directory
-$ git status							# Verify that common/references.txt is now tracked
+$ git status							# Verify that refs.txt is now tracked
 ~~~
 {: .language-bash}